This moist banana bread recipe is golden brown on the outside and sweet and fluffy on the inside. This simple banana bread is a family favorite.

 Here are more ways to make your banana bread even better!

-- To ensure your bananas are mashed really well, use an electric mixer.
+- Use an electric mixer to thoroughly mash the bananas.
 Just rinse and dry it well before using it again to cream the butter and sugar!

 And, in case your banana bread doesn’t turn out the way you wanted, here are some things to check for.